Welcome to the Otselic Valley Fishing & Heritage Association site!

 The Otselic Valley is home to scenic trails, ponds and Otselic River fishing spots which locals treasure for their beauty and history.
 Browse our site to discover all the hidden gems that make our valley unique and valued.

-• Local towns are named after a river flowing through it, the Otselic, which is an Oneida word for "place of wild plums".
+• Local towns are named after a river flowing through it, the Otselic.

 • The hatchery rears pond-reared walleye fingerlings, and rears small lots of wild, heritage-strain and Temiscamie brook trout.
 Annual production is 15,000 pounds of fish.
 Brook trout are stocked with fix wing airplane (bush pilots) as well as helicopters in the Adirondacks.